RACV Logo

 Day 15 - Nagasaki

-Our morning begins with an orientation tour of Nagasaki, where you’ll notice the rich tapestry of western influences and cultures as we explore the city.
-The tour continues to the the Dutch district in Deijima, a historical area once reserved for Dutch traders, and Glover Garden, home to the oldest wooden Western-style building in Japan.
-Next, we head to Japan’s oldest Chinatown to freely roam the wide variety of shops and restaurants.
-Whilst here, we suggest trying Nagasaki’s famous Chinese inspired dishes, Chanpon and Sara Udon.
-The rest of the day is yours to explore this beautiful city at your own pace.
-For a fun activity, why not head to Huis Ten Bosch, a Dutch-themed park brimming with extravagant attractions, beautiful seasonal flowers and more!
+Our morning starts with an orientation tour of Nagasaki, that’ll have you spotting layers of global flair everywhere you look!
+This is a city where East meets West in the coolest ways, from architecture to tasty street eats.
+The tour starts at Deijima, the old Dutch trading post.
+Once off-limits and mysterious, now it’s a time machine to the days when Nagasaki was Japan’s one window to the world.
+History buffs, you’re going to love it!
+Next, we’ll stroll through Glover Garden and check out the oldest Western-style wooden building in all of Japan — imagine throwing a 19th-century garden party here!
 Alternatively, if you have chosen to undertake the optional tour to Hashima Island (must have been pre-booked at time of tour booking), you will make your way to Nagasaki Port and embark on your cruise out to the Gunkanjima sea.
+Once we’re back at the hotel, the rest of the afternoon is free for you to explore at your own pace.
+Feeling peckish?
+You could set off to Japan’s oldest Chinatown, a kaleidoscope of sights, sounds and smells.
+If you do, be sure to try some of Nagasaki’s famous Chinese-inspired eats—Chanpon and Sara Udon.
+Trust us, your taste buds will thank you!
 Optional Excursion Hashima Island (Gunkanjima/Battleship Island) – Cruise out to Hashima Island, once a deep-sea coal mining Island.
 Closed for over 40 years, this battleship-shaped island has been reawakened and is now open to the public to explore.
 2.5 hours – from AUD $60pp.
-Please Note: This optional excursion will be done in lieu of today’s morning sightseeing in Nagasaki .
+Please Note: This optional excursion will be done in lieu of today’s morning sightseeing in Nagasaki.
 The cruise is subject to local weather conditions and landfall cannot be guaranteed.

 Day 16 - Nagasaki – Yame – Fukuoka